marimo-team/marimo/README.md

 marimo edit your_notebook.py
 ```

-marimo **reacts** to your code changes, like a spreadsheet!
+- marimo **reacts** to your code changes, like a spreadsheet!
 This rapid feedback
 ensures your code and outputs are always in sync.

 <img src="docs/_static/reactive.gif" width="700px" />

-Import the marimo library in your marimo notebooks to use
+- Import `marimo` in your notebooks to use
-**interactive** elements, like sliders!
+**interactive** elements, like sliders, dropdowns, tables, and more.

 <img src="docs/_static/readme-ui.gif" width="700px" />

-_See our [docs](https://docs.marimo.io/api/index.html) to learn about other
+_See our [docs](https://docs.marimo.io/api/index.html) to learn more, including
-elements, including reactive charts, tables, dropdowns, and more._
+how to layout outputs in tabs, rows, columns, and more._

 **Run apps.** Run your notebook as a web app, with Python
 code hidden and